Dogs do get dizzy, but scientists do not believe that they get dizzy from chasing their tails…although they are not entirely sure why!

 Another theory that almost sounds like it could be true if you say it enough times is that because dogs are spinning around a central axis when they chase their tails, they do not experience dizziness.

-With a little more thought, however, this theory, too, does not explain a thing!
+With a little more thought, however, this theory does not explain a thing!
 If you have ever been on a roundabout on a playground, you will recall how dizzy you feel after spinning for a while.
-In this example, the roundabout center serves as a central axis, and you are spinning around it.
+In this example, the roundabout center is a central axis, and you are revolving around it.

 When Chasing Their Tails, Dog’s Eyes Focus On One Spot